tlkh/m1-cpu-benchmarks/README.md

 ### Numpy

+Benchmark a variety of different functions in NumPy.
+M1 is almost 2x faster in MatMul, almost certainly because the Accelerate library is dispatching the MatMul to the "secret" AMX coprocessor.

 | Task       | Accelerate | Conda | 5600X |
 | ---------- | ---------- | ----- | ----- |
 | datagen    | 0.348 | 0.385 | 0.472 |